 Govt plans reconstruction, modernization of BOI

-ISLAMABAD, Sep 28 (APP): The government is working on a plan for reconstruction and modernization of Board of Investment (BOI) for introducing the best international practices to provide conducive environment for investment.
+ISLAMABAD, Oct 1 (APP): The government is working on a plan for